-We crossed paths years ago, but were re-introduced on Bumble, we’ve been together for three years now.
+We crossed paths years ago but were re-introduced on Bumble.
+We’ve been together for three years now.

 Leah proposed, and she had planned a date day to all of Alannah’s favorite places.
-We hiked to the top of the hill at the Evergreen Brickworks where she proposed.
+We hiked to the top of the hill at the Evergreen Brickworks, where she proposed.
 It was VERY unexpected.
 But it was perfect.

-After the Brickworks, Leah took Alannah to another favorite spot, Trinity Bellwoods Park where her closest friends gathered for a surprise engagement party to finish off the celebrations that day.
+After the Brickworks, Leah took Alannah to another favorite spot, Trinity Bellwoods Park, where her closest friends gathered for a surprise engagement party to finish off the celebrations that day.

-We really wanted to keep our wedding easy and simple.
-We wanted our wedding to be stress-free and FUN.
+We really wanted to keep our wedding easy and straightforward and wanted our wedding to be stress-free and FUN.
 It was important to us that everyone had a great time.
 We also just wanted to enjoy the experience of getting married and not worry about an extensive itinerary.
 Our decorations were minor; the atmosphere of the Gladstone was perfect for us as it was.
 A few candles made it just a touch more romantic.

 We chose to have a ceremony later at night so that no one, including guests, were rushing around.
-We kept everything in the same location: ceremony, food and reception.
+We kept everything in the same location: ceremony, food, and reception.

 The day itself seems like a bit of a blur now.

-Had an early dinner then headed straight to the ceremony.
+Had an early dinner, then headed straight to the ceremony.

 Alannah’s uncle was a gay activist and fought to legalize gay marriage, so being legally married is a privilege.
-Marriage, to us, means waking up together, going to bed together and finding excitement and fun in the day to day tasks.
+Marriage, to us, means waking up together, going to bed together, and finding excitement and fun in the day to day tasks.

 Our best advice to other couples is to keep it simple and remind yourselves of why you are doing this in the first place.
 Is it to pull your hair out over all the small details that people won’t remember?
 Or is it to truly celebrate finding your person, surrounded by the most important people in your lives.

-Always tell each other how much you love and appreciate one another, because nothing else matters.
+Always tell each other how much you love and appreciate one another because nothing else matters.

-Photographer Natalie Sorichetti Photography
+Photography by Natalie Sorichetti Photography